ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 The Value class contains:

-- public properties: used to store the actual data
+- public properties, used to store the actual data
-- an implementation of the `__toString()` method: required by the Value interface it inherits from
+- an implementation of the `__toString()` method, required by the Value interface it inherits from

 By default, the constructor from `FieldType\Value` will be used.
 It allows you to pass a hash of property/value pairs.